seinwinhtutAU/nlp_project/README.md

 If successful, there will be 1440 wave files in the `audio_files` directory.

 After that, there is a file called `metadata_creation.py`.
-Although there is a `metadata.csv`, the python file is included in case some features are needed.
-In that case, the python file can be modified minimally to extract additional metadata.
+Although there is a `metadata.csv`, the python file is included so that if some extra features are needed, in which case, the python file can be modified minimally to extract additional metadata.

 ### 2. Installing Python Dependencies